angellicodigo/Timelapse-Program/README.md

 Future improvements include being able to input other file formats, like ZIP and RAR, having a restore point incase the program crashes, and more features!

-Video that explains the program
+Video that explains the program: https://youtu.be/6t8-erFPppg?si=ntsQVYkuH0_XcbUT